 Urban legends are stories we all love to hear—and love to be scared by.
 Everyone can relate to these spooky tales that send chills up your spine.
 They start early, too—as a teenager, you probably heard about that one desolate dirt road in your hometown that locals were convinced was plagued by witches or Satanists.
 Or there was that dilapidated house high on the hill that was rumored to be haunted.

 Every person knows of at least one terrifying urban legend that they tell around the campfire late at night.
-In honor of this Halloween season, here are 12 sinister tales that are guaranteed to spook and thrill.
-Worst of all, some of these stories may be true!
+In honor of this Halloween season, here are 16 of the scariest urban legends that are guaranteed to spook and thrill.
+Worst of all, some of these frightening tales may be true stories!
 Tell them to your friends on a dark night and see how long it takes for them to shiver in fear.

 There’s an eerie town in Connecticut that locals refer to as a “dark vortex.”
 Rumor has it that if any visitor steals an artifact from the area, they will have a horrible curse put on them.
 Moreover, visitors have reported seeing orbs of light, wolfish black shadows, and hearing disembodied voices.
 The topper is a mysterious group that calls themselves the Dark Forest Association that regularly patrols the grounds.